thmosqueiro/sciposterpp/README.md

 Licensing
 -----

 This software is under MIT licensing.
+You'll find the terms in the LICENSE file that should be shipped together with the source.
 Basically, you do whatever you please.
 You are not obliged to cite me, but if you do I'll appreciate that.